ReaSu/thgtoa/guide.md

   [Contents:]: #contents
   [Requirements:]: #requirements
   [Introduction:]: #introduction
-  [Understanding some basics of how some information can lead back to you and how to mitigate some:]: #understanding-some-basics-of-how-some-information-can-lead-back-to-you-and-how-to-mitigate-some
+  [Understanding some basics of how information can lead back to you and how to mitigate some of it:]: #understanding-some-basics-of-how-information-can-lead-back-to-you-and-how-to-mitigate-some-of-it
   [Your Network:]: #your-network
   [Your IP address:]: #your-ip-address
   [Your DNS and IP requests:]: #your-dns-and-ip-requests